mhaidarhanif/rewinds/README.md

 ### File upload with Uploadcare

 This repo using [Uploadcare](https://uploadcare.com) to primarily upload and host the uploaded images and files.
-If you want the upload component to run, you need to:

-and paste your [Public API key](https://uploadcare.com/docs/start/settings/#keys-public) to `UPLOADCARE_PUBLIC_KEY` env var.
+If you want the upload component to run, you need to paste your [Public API key](https://uploadcare.com/docs/start/settings/#keys-public) to `UPLOADCARE_PUBLIC_KEY` env var.

 1. [Create an Uploadcare account](https://uploadcare.com).
 2. Go to the Dashboard and get the public key string.